jhpyle/docassemble/_docs/questions.md

 more information, see [`event`], [`url_action()`], [`process_action()`], [`action_menu_item()`], and [`menu_items`].

-## <a name="sets special"></a>Adding action buttons to a "terminal" screen

-The `sets` statement is also used in conjunction with `buttons` in multiple choice questions where there is no `field` to be set.

-{% include side-by-side.html demo="exit" %}

-The above example allows the user to "exit" the interview (be redirected to a specific web site that is pre-set in the **docassemble** [configuration] or "restart" the interview (go back to the beginning).

-There are six special button functions:

-* `restart`
-* `exit`
-* `leave`
-* `continue`
-* `refresh`
-* `signin`

-`restart` resets the user's variable store, except that any parameters that were originally passed through as URL parameters will be used again.

-<a name="exit"></a>`exit` means that the user's variable store will be
-reset and the user will be redirected either to the URL given by the associated `url` text, or if no `url` is defined, to the `exit` page defined in the [configuration].
-If the user tries to come back to the interview again, he will start the interview again, as though it had never been started.
-Original URL parameters will be lost.

-For example:

-{% include side-by-side.html demo="exit-url" %}

-[Mako] can be used in the `url` text.

-<a name="leave"></a>`leave` works like `exit` except that the user's
-variable store will be left intact.
-This means that if the user comes back to the interview again, he will pick up where he left off.

-`continue` means that **docassemble** will look for another question in the interview that might define the necessary variable.

-`refresh` re-runs the [interview logic].
-It has much the same effect as refreshing the page in the browser.
-It is useful in multi-user interviews when the user is waiting for another user to finish entering information.
-It can also be useful in interviews that use external data sources.

-`signin` redirects the user to the **docassemble** sign-in page.

-Instead of using `buttons`, you can use `choices` to get a radio list instead of a selection of buttons.

-{% include side-by-side.html demo="exit-choices" %}

-The functionality is the same.

 [`review`]: {{ site.baseurl }}/docs/fields.html#review
 [multi-user interview]: {{ site.baseurl }}/docs/roles.html
 [role]: {{ site.baseurl }}/docs/roles.html